technique

 What to check

-Check that the lifted stitch comes from the row below and that the live stitch itself is not accidentally worked twice.
+Check that the lifted stitch comes from the correct row below and that the live stitch is still worked correctly.